sindresorhus/got/documentation/lets-make-a-plugin.md

 Also `X-GitHub-Request-Id` may be useful for debugging.

-8. User-Agent is required.
+8. The `User-Agent` header is required.

 When we have all the necessary info, we can start mixing :cake:

 ### The root endpoint

-Not much to do here, just extend an instance and provide the `prefixUrl` option:
+Not much to do here.
+Just extend an instance and provide the `prefixUrl` option:

 ```js
 import got from 'got';